 The “Foundation Program“ is an integral part of the “Vorkurs“ program.
-Approximately 130 students attend the “Vorkurs“ every year and pursue essential training for a professional education in the field of design.
-The students are divided into seven classes of eighteen to twenty students each.
-The international program “Basics in Design“ comprises one of the seven classes.
+Approximately 110 students attend the “Vorkurs“ every year and pursue essential training for a professional education in the field of design.
+The international program “Basics in Design“ comprises one of the six classes and is held in english.
 Entry into the program is only possible in the fall semester.
 Students begin their studies in August for one year.
 The Basel School of Design does not give credits.
 A letter of certification, including a description of the courses taken, will be provided by the school director.

 Process: investigating of the interaction between colour and form as well as colour and material studying the effect of colours in their relationship with other colours, through changes in proportions and use of different techniques practical manual work with paint and brush as well as with the help of the computer

 Objectives: the refinement and enrichment of a personal colour vocabulary to gain experience and develop criteria for judging the quality of colour in different types of applications

 Process: creating an image, developing a composition and finding formal solutions within the possibilities of a specific technique working with different media such as drawing, painting and photography